ModelEngineering/SBMLLint/README.md

 ## Installation

 ``SBMLLint`` is currently under development and so is not availabe for installation.
-An alpha version is expected by April, 2019.
+An alpha version is expected in April, 2019.

 ## Future Directions